kevinlin1/kevinlin1.github.io/_posts/2019-03-29-Teaching-Faculty-Job-Search.md

 I am very lucky to have had the opportunity to lecture for CS courses twice during my undergraduate career, though I believe you can do just as much (if not more) great work as a TA.
-What is important is that your application materials make clear your passion for teaching regardless of your lecturing experience.
+What is important is that your application materials make clear your teaching experience and views.
+(And [don't just say nice things about teaching][]---it's not about you, but what you can bring to the hiring institution, and what differentiates you from other candidates.)

+[don't just say nice things about teaching]: https://theprofessorisin.com/2016/09/12/thedreadedteachingstatement/

 The teaching job talk is one of the most important events during the interview.
 Unlike tenure-track positions which tend to follow a more standardized research